CJON-DT: Retransmitters

 The station once operated a network of retransmitters across the province.
 These transmitters were all analog and never converted to digital.
 Beginning in the 1990s, transmitters in smaller communities were shut down or spun off to community-based groups.
 More transmitters were shut down from 2006 to 2013.

 The station's transmitters in Swift Current (CJSC-TV channel 10), Glenwood (CHSG-TV channel 7), and St. Alban's (CJST-TV channel 13) were shut down as of December 31, 2006; transmitters in Bay Bulls (CJON-TV-4 channel 10) and Lawn (CJLN-TV channel 10) were shut down as of November 2011.

 On November 30, 2012, transmitters at Red Rocks (CJRR-TV channel 11) and Stephenville (CJSV-TV channel 4) were shut down; the station cited the age of the towers and the costs of the upkeep.
 The station also announced that their transmitter network would eventually close down in the coming years, due to the high cost of upkeep.
 Deleted concurrently with CJRR and CJSV was the transmitter at Grand Bank (CJOX-TV-1 channel 2), which left the air in September 2012 following the failure of its transmitter; NTV also chose to close CJOX-1 instead of repairing it.

 On July 31, 2013, the remaining over-the-air retransmitters of NTV in Corner Brook, Deer Lake, Norris Arm, Bonavista, Clarenville, Argentia, and Marystown were discontinued.
-Coupled with the closure of the CBC's analog repeater network in 2012, this left all of Newfoundland and Labrador outside of the St. John's area needing a cable or satellite subscription for "over-the-air" TV.
+Coupled with the closure of the CBC's analog repeater network in 2012, the St. John's area is the only part of the province that does not need a cable or satellite subscription for "over-the-air" TV.
+However, few Newfoundlanders lost access to NTV due to the high penetration of cable and satellite in the province.

 Internet

 NTV streams all of its local newscasts live through its website, with no geographic restrictions.
 The live Internet feed previously carried some of the American syndicated programs; these were dropped in September 2018.
 It has never carried network programming on the online feed.
 During times when it is not carrying local news, the NTV online feed simulcasts sister station CHOZ-FM, accompanied by webcam shots overlooking St. John's.
+In 2022, CJON launched the NTV+ app, which carries programming from NTV as well as CHOZ-FM.